MicrosoftDocs/azure-ai-docs/articles/search/search-limits-quotas-capacity.md

 When you index documents with vector fields, Azure AI Search constructs internal vector indexes using the algorithm parameters you provide.
 The size of these vector indexes is restricted by the memory reserved for vector search for your service's tier (or `SKU`).

 Vector limits vary by [service creation date](vector-search-index-size.md#how-to-check-service-creation-date) and [tier](search-sku-tier.md).
-To view the vector quota in effect for your search service, use [GET Service Statistics](/rest/api/searchservice/get-service-statistics/get-service-statistics), or check the **Properties** and **Usage** tabs for your search service in the Azure portal.
+For guidance on managing and maximizing vector storage, see [Vector index size and staying under limits](vector-search-index-size.md).

 This table shows the progression of vector quota increases in GB over time.
 The quota is per partition, so if you scale a new Standard (S1) service to 6 partitions, total vector quota is 35 multiplied by 6.